Over 2,300,000 pregnant women in the United States took acetaminophen in 2021

 - many individuals with autism do not receive a correct diagnosis until adulthood, which only worsens their condition

 The number of Tylenol lawsuits filed across the country has started to increase considerably over the last six months.
 In June 2022, there were enough cases to determine a group of plaintiffs to file a motion requesting the Judicial Panel on Multidistrict Litigation to consolidate all of these cases into a class action multidistrict litigation.
 The motion filed with the Judicial Panel on Multidistrict Litigation identified 20 Tylenol autism lawsuits pending in various federal districts.
 All of the cases involve nearly identical allegations and claims.

-Eligibility criteria for women whose children developed autism due to exposure to Tylenol in the womb
+Eligibility criteria for women whose children developed autism spectrum disorder due to exposure to Tylenol in the womb

 1. Evidence of having taken acetaminophen excessively during pregnancy

 While you were pregnant, you must have used one or more branded forms of acetaminophen, including, but not limited to:

 - private-label acetaminophen sold by retailers, including Walgreens, CVS, and Walmart

 Furthermore, to be eligible to file a claim, you must have consulted your doctor, nurse, or another medical professional about the use of acetaminophen while pregnant, and they must have approved of you taking the medication.
 Our attorneys will ask you to send in evidence of having used Tylenol or another drug with acetaminophen, such as prescriptions or receipts and your medical records.

 2. Your child must have a diagnosis of autism spectrum disorder (Asperger's syndrome, Kanner's syndrome, pervasive developmental disorder, and childhood disintegrative disorder, a.k.a.
 Heller's syndrome)